Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 The importance of having inverse functions leads us to the introduction to logarithms as the inverses of exponential functions.
 Solving exponential equations often involves using the ideas presented in the introduction to logarithms to simplify or access the variable for manipulation.
 To take the log of an exponential function helps us to use the exponentiated term.

-Solving Simple Logarithmic Equations
+Solving Basic Logarithmic Equations

 In order to understand solving logarithmic equations, students must understand the basics of logarithms, and how to use exponentiation to access the terms inside the logarithm.
-Some more complicated instances of solving simple logarithmic equations require knowledge of the product, quotient and power rules of logarithms in order to simplify complex terms.
+Some more complicated instances of solving basic logarithmic equations require knowledge of the product, quotient and power rules of logarithms in order to simplify complex terms.

 Function Notation with Logs and Exponentials